Published Dec 8, 2023

 Episode: "Vaulting Ambition"

-Lorca has both his office (where a tribble is known to reside, likely munching on fortune cookies) and his lab.
-The lab is a veritable feast of Trek Easter Eggs, from a Gorn skeleton (“Arena”) to a dissected Tribble to Cardassian voles (most famously seen in DS9’s “Ferengi Love Songs”).
-In fact, what may be a big hint to eventual revelation that Lorca is from the Mirror Universe, his lab’s inclusion of voles is a reference to the vole being dissected by Mirror Phlox during “In a Mirror, Darkly.”
+Lorca has both his office (where a Tribble is known to reside, likely munching on fortune cookies) and his lab.
+The lab is a veritable feast of Trek Easter Eggs, from a Gorn skeleton (“Arena”) to a dissected Tribble to Cardassian voles (most famously seen in Star Trek: Deep Space Nine’s "Ferengi Love Songs").
+In fact, what may be a big hint to the eventual revelation that Lorca is from the Mirror Universe is his lab’s inclusion of voles — a reference to the vole being dissected by Mirror Phlox during “In a Mirror, Darkly.”

 REFERENCE THAT REVEALS THE MOST ABOUT A CHARACTER: Alice in Wonderland